 But with the Amex Gold Card, I think I can maintain that general balance pretty well.
 Going forward I can use:

-- The American Express® Gold Card for 4x points at U.S. supermarkets and U.S. restaurants
+- The American Express® Gold Card for 4x points at U.S. supermarkets (on up to $25k in calendar year spend) and restaurants

-- The Blue Business℠ Plus Credit Card from American Express for 2x points on the first $50,000 spent annually
+- The Blue Business® Plus Credit Card from American Express for 2x points on the first $50,000 spent annually (1x after that)

 Between those cards, I should be able to maintain a healthy balance of Membership Rewards points, while shifting the rest of my spend to Ultimate Rewards.
 Going forward I’ll use: